the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

         return node
 ```

-**DINIS** *(V.O.)*: "This code is readable.
+**MARCUS** *(V.O.)*: "This code is readable.
 It's intuitive.
 It's exactly what you'd write if you weren't thinking about scale.
 And that's the danger."

 **Lesson 4: Build Your Tools**